 The real estate industry in China is strictly regulated by the PRC government.
 Property developers in China must abide by various laws and regulations, including implementation rules implemented by local governments to enforce these laws and regulations.
-Before commencing, and during the course of, development of a property project, we need to apply for or renew various licenses, permits, certificates and approvals, including but not limited to, land use rights certificates, construction site planning permits, construction work planning permits, construction permits, pre-sale permits and completion acceptance certificates.
+Before commencing, and during the course of, development of a property project, we need to apply for or renew various licenses, permits, certificates and approvals, including but not limited to, land use rights certificates, construction site planning permits, construction work planning permits, construction permits, presale permits and completion acceptance certificates.
 We need to satisfy various requirements to obtain these approval certificates and permits, and to meet specific conditions in order for the government authorities to renew relevant approval certificates and permits.
 We cannot guarantee that we will not encounter serious delays or difficulties in the future.
+Some of our subsidiaries were not in compliance with certain construction or pre-sales related PRC laws and regulations, such as commencing construction works and pre-sales before obtaining the requisite approvals or permits.
+Although we have improved our internal control procedures, we cannot guarantee that we will be able to adapt to new rules and regulations that may come into effect from time to time with respect to the property industry or that we will not encounter material delays or difficulties in fulfilling the necessary conditions to obtain and/or renew all necessary certificates or permits for our operations in a timely manner, or at all, in the future.
 In the event that we fail to obtain the necessary governmental approvals for any of our major property projects, or a serious delay occurs in the government's examination and approval process, we may not be able to maintain our development schedule and our business and cash flows may be adversely affected.